Bundle OF Lies about Andhra State Formation

 What did he want?
 Why did he sacrifice his life?

-To achieve separate state for Telugu speaking people is
+To achieve separate state for Telugu speaking people is a LIE

 To carve out a Telugu speaking state by dividing Madras Presidency is a LIE